Danielv123/factorioModMaker/readme.md

 git clone
 > npm install --dev

-> npm test

-When testing exporting of mods, do

-> sudo npm start
+> sudo npm test

-instead as it won't work otherwise.
+Needs admin permissions to overwrite old versions of mods, great for testing but bad in production.

 Most changes should be in nodeServer.js and /static/ *Do not* increment the version number in package.json when submitting pull requests.